Earl Van Dorn: War with Mexico

+Battles Against Comanche

 Van Dorn saw further action against Native Americans: separately against the Seminole, many of whom had been removed to Indian Territory.
-He also fought against the Comanche, who attacked new Native American settlements there that the United States had promised to protect.
+He also successfully led an offensive against the Comanche, who attacked new Native American settlements there that the United States had promised to protect.
+The U.S. military had struggled against the Comanche, but Van Dorn's vanquishing of the Comanche was described as "a victory more decisive and complete in the history of Indian warfare" by General David Emmanuel Twiggs.

-He was wounded four separate times while in Indian Territory, including seriously when he commanded an expedition against the Comanche and took two arrows (one in his left arm and another in his right side, damaging his stomach and lung) at the Battle of Wichita Village on October 1, 1858.
+He was wounded four separate times while in Indian Territory, including seriously when he commanded the first expedition against the Comanche and took two arrows (one in his left arm and another in his right side, injuring his stomach and a lung) at the Battle of Wichita Village on October 1, 1858.
 Not expected to live, Van Dorn recovered in five weeks.
-Van Dorn led six companies of cavalry and a company of scouts recruited from the Brazos Reservation in a spring campaign against the Comanche in 1859.
-He located the camp of Buffalo Hump in Kansas (in a valley he erroneously identified as the Nescutunga (or Nessentunga) and defeated them on May 13, 1859.
+He led six companies of cavalry and a company of scouts recruited from the Brazos Reservation in a spring campaign against the Comanche in 1859.
+He located the camp of Buffalo Hump in Kansas (in a valley he erroneously identified as the Nescutunga or Nessentunga) and defeated them on May 13, 1859.
 His forces killed 49 persons, wounded five, and captured 32 Comanche women.

 He served at Fort Mason, Texas, in 1859 and 1860.
 While at Fort Mason, Van Dorn was promoted to major on June 28, 1860.
 He was absent from the U.S. Army for the rest of 1860 and into 1861.

-Civil War service
+American Civil War

+Van Dorn was initially resistant to the idea of war between Americans and made efforts to prevent its outbreak.
+Despite his later support for the Confederacy, Van Dorn held onto the hope that the deepening national crisis could be resolved without bloodshed.
+His reluctance and efforts to prevent the conflict were marked by a certain naivety, as he underestimated the inevitability of the Civil War.
+This idealism led him to be somewhat delusional about the likelihood of war, as he clung to the belief that a peaceful resolution was still possible even as tensions escalated.
 As the Civil War began, Van Dorn enlisted in the Confederate States Army.
 He resigned from his U.S. Army commission, which was accepted effective January 31, 1861.
 He was appointed a brigadier general in the Mississippi Militia on January 23.
 In February, he replaced Jefferson Davis as major general and commander of Mississippi's state forces after Davis was selected as the Confederacy's President.

 After resigning from the Mississippi Militia on March 16, 1861, Van Dorn entered the Regular Confederate States Army as a colonel of infantry on that same date.
 He was sent west to raise and lead a volunteer brigade within the new Confederate Department of Texas.
 On April 11, he was given command of Confederate forces in Texas and ordered to arrest and detain any U.S. troops in the state who refused to join the Confederate Army.